PhillipKP/congenial-spoon/README.md

 # congenial-spoon: A guess the number game.
-Written in C++ with Xcode.
+Written in C++ with Xcode 12 for Mac OSX and Visual Studio 2019 for Windows 10.

 This is a nice project to force me to learn the basics of C++.